What to know about variable heart rhythms and AFib

 An Ohio State cardiac electrophysiologist shares what to know about heart rhythms and AFib.

-The aorta is the body's largest blood vessel.
-If a section of this large artery forms an aneurysm (has damage) and ruptures, you will have life-threatening internal bleeding.
-If the weakened area is large, the risk of rupture is greater.
+The aorta is the body’s largest blood vessel and if a section of this large artery forms an aneurysm (has damage) and ruptures, you will have life-threatening internal bleeding.
+If the weakened area is larger, the risk of rupture is greater.

-When an aortic aneurysm is detected before a problem develops, physicians will monitor its growth.
-If they determine that it is rapidly growing or large enough, they may decide to treat it surgically or with stent grafting.
+When an aortic aneurysm is detected, before a problem develops, physicians will monitor its growth.
+If they determine that it is rapidly growing or large enough, they may decide to treat it surgically or with stent graphing.

 While the exact cause is unclear, an aortic aneurysm may be caused by multiple factors that damage the aortic wall.
 Atherosclerosis (hardening of the arteries) is thought to play an important role.
 Infection, injury to the aorta and genetic disorders, including Marfan syndrome, are also factors that increase the risk of developing an aortic aneurysm.

-Other risk factors that contribute to aortic aneurysm include:
+Other risk factors that contribute to an aortic aneurysm include: